 “When these women come in, they need to be treated very differently than if they were not pregnant in the first place or recently pregnant,” Dr. Van Eerden said.

 “A normal patient that’s not pregnant can tolerate a much higher blood pressure than a pregnant woman or a postpartum woman,” Dr. Briggs said.

-A rare but dangerous condition, preeclampsia — high blood pressure — could develop during pregnancy or postpartum.
+A rare but dangerous condition, preeclampsia — which causes high blood pressure and problems with one or more organs, such as the kidneys — could develop during pregnancy or postpartum.
 Postpartum preeclampsia can occur immediately after delivery or up to six weeks later.
 Women might arrive complaining of a headache that won’t go away, blurred vision or flashes of light, or upper abdominal pain on their right side or in the middle of their chest.
 They might not think to mention they had a baby recently.